What it means to be an IoT member

 What does AIT/MIT/FIT mean?

-Subscribing registered members of the IOT are entitled to use their post graduate letters of AIT, MIT or FIT.
+Subscribing registered members who have qualified with the IoT are entitled to use their post graduate letters of AIT, MIT or FIT.

 After successful completion of our two-year course the graduate becomes a fully qualified Trichologist and applies to the Board of Directors to join the Institute of Trichologists as an Associate member of The IoT (AIT).